ncatlab/nlab-content/pages/4/9/0/0/94/content.md

 If the right hand side were 0, this would be the Jacobi identity of an ordinary [[Lie algebra]] (or [[super Lie algebra]], rather).
 So the image under $l_1$ of the trinary bracket $[-,-,-]$ in the $L_\infty$-algebra is a measure for how the ordinary Jacobi identity _fails_ in an $L_\infty$-algebra.

-But the point is that it does not _just_ fail: it fails by the speccific homtopy expressed by $l_3$, and this homotopy itself is _coherent_, in that it satisfies suitable relatoins itself, obtained by evaluating the above sum expression for $n \gt 4$.
+But the point is that it does not _just_ fail: it fails by the specific homotopy expressed by $l_3$, and this homotopy itself is _coherent_, in that it satisfies suitable relatins itself, obtained by evaluating the above sum expression for $n \gt 4$.

 ### Reformulation in terms of semifree differential coalgebra ###